-Benefit Description Vou pay
+Benefit Description You pay

 Reconstructive surgery (cont.)
 High Option Standard Option

 Not covered: All charges All charges

-Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, including skin tag removal, except repair of accidental injury 711 charges 7th charges
+Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, including skin tag removal, except repair of accidental injury 7 III Charges 7th charges

 Surgeries related to sex transformation

 Oral and maxillofacial surgery High Option Standard Option

 Oral surgical procedures, limited to: \$30 per specialist visit \$25 copay per visit (No

 • Reduction of fractures of the jaws or facial bones; deductible)

 Surgical correction of cleft lip, cleft palate or severe functional malocclusion;

 Removal of stones from salivary ducts;

 • Excision of leukoplakia or malignancies;

 Excision of cysts and incision of abscesses when done as independent procedures;

 Other surgical procedures that do not involve the teeth or their supporting structures; and

 • Surgery to correct TMJ is covered upon radiological determination of pathology (See Services requiring our prior approval in Section 3)

 Not covered: All charges All charges

 Oral implants and transplants

 • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)

 Organ/tissue transplants High Option Standard Option

 These solid organ transplants are covered subject to medical necessity and experimental/investigational review by the Plan.
 Refer to Other services in Section 3 for prior authorization procedures.
 Nothing Nothing

 • Cornea

 • Heart

 Heart/lung

-Kidney Kidney/penerges
+• Kidney

-Kidney/pancreas Liver
+• Kidney/pancreas

 • Liver

-Intestinal transplants Small intestina
+• Intestinal transplants

 - Small intestine

-Small intestine with the liver Small intestine with multiple organs, such as the liver stomach and paperess
+- Small intestine with the liver

-liver, stomach and pancreas • Lung: single, double or lobar lung
+- Small intestine with multiple organs, such as the liver, stomach and pancreas

-- Lung.
-Single, double of lobal fully
+Lung: single/bilateral/lobar

 Benefit Description You pay Organ/tissue transplants (cont.)
-High Option Standard Option • Pancreas Nothing Nothing • Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
+High Option Standard Option • Pancreas Nothing Nothing Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
 Refer to Other services in Section 3 for prior authorization review.
-Nothing 20% of charges Autologous tandem transplants for - AL Amyloidosis - Multiple myeloma (de novo and treated) - Recurrent germ cell tumors (including testicular cancer) These blood or marrow stem cell transplants for covered transplants are limited to the stages of the following diagnoses.
-For the diagnoses listed below, the medical necesstiy limitation is considered satisfied if the patient meets the staging description.
+Nothing 20% of charges Autologous tandem transplants for - AL Amyloidosis - Multiple myeloma (de novo and treated) Recurrent germ cell tumors (including testicular cancer) These blood or marrow stem cell transplants for covered transplants are limited to the stages of the following diagnoses.
+For the diagnoses listed below, the medical necesstry limitation is considered satisfied if the patient meets the staging description.
 Nothing 20% of charges Physicians consider many features to determine how diseases will respond to different types of treatment.
 Some of the features measured are the presence or absence of normal and abnormal chromosomes, the extension of the disease throughout the body, and how fast the tumor cells can grow.
 By analyzing these and other characteristics, physicians can determine which diseases may respond to treatment without transplant and which diseases may respond to transplant.
-Allogenic transplants for: Acute lymphocytic or non-lymphocytic (i.e., myelogeneous) leukemia Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) Burkitt's lymphoma for adolescents and young adults Advanced Hodgkin's lymphoma with reoccurance (relapsed) Advanced non-Hodgkin's lymphoma with reoccurance (relapsed) Infantile malignant osteopetrosis Kostmann's syndrome Leukocyte adhesion deficiencies • Marrow Failure and Related Disorders (i.e. Fanconi's PNH, pure red cell aplasia)
+Allogenic transplants for: Acute lymphocytic or non-lymphocytic (i.e., myelogeneous) leukemia Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) Burkitt's lymphoma for adolescents and young adults Advanced Hodgkin's lymphoma with recurrence (relapsed) Advanced non-Hodgkin's lymphoma with recurrence (relapsed) Aggressive non-Hodgkin's lymphomas Infantile malignant osteopetrosis Kostmann's syndrome Leukocyte adhesion deficiencies Marrow Failure and Related Disorders (i.e. Fanconi's PNH, pure red cell aplasia)